fjfabz/yolo_mark_video/README.md

 Move mouse and hit space.
 So marked txt and captured image are written in "img" folder.

+Class No can be changed to hit 0-9 button.

-Marked size can change to hit button 1,2,3,4,5,6.
+Marked size can be changed to hit button Q,W,E,R,T,Y.

-1:bigger
-2:smaller
+Q:bigger
+W:smaller
-3:bigger width
+E:bigger width
-4:smaller width
+R:smaller width
-5:bigger height
+T:bigger height
-6:smaller height
+Y:smaller height

 You can confirm the marking by using Yolo_mark.